A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 The train arrived at 11 am, the vibes of the train station combining with a pleasant January weather, Myitkyina seems like a nice small town to stay longer.
 I walked into Hotel United and YMCA to check availability and price.
 Many new hotels operate by Chinese-Burmese rapidly grow to meet the local demand in the capital of Kachin.

-The city built on the west bank of the Irrawaddy River, I enjoyed the walk to the riverfront, and watch lives along the water bank.
-A boat crosses the Irrawaddy wake up the tranquil river.
+The city built on the west bank of the Irrawaddy River, I enjoyed the walk to the riverfront, and watched lives along the water bank.
+A boat crosses the Irrawaddy, wakes up the tranquil river.
 It’s waiting for the monsoon.
-Tumbledown-bamboo houses and small scale corn farms are on the river bank.
+Tumbledown-bamboo houses and small-scale corn farms are on the river bank.

 Where to eat?